gchamb/pure./README.md

 # Pure: Simple Text Editor

-A minimal text editor made purely in Go.
+A minimal text editor for me made in go and js.
+ - i wanted it to be purely go but fyne.io wasn't working